ekaputrafajarhariyadi-04/delivery-delay-analysis/README.md

 ## 📌 Objective
 Analyze key factors affecting delivery delays using data analysis.

+## ❓ Business Problem
+What factors contribute the most to delivery delays, and how can operations be optimized to reduce them?

 ## 📊 Key Insights
 - Multiple deliveries increase delay by ~68%
 - Distance contributes ~39% longer delivery time